QingyangYu0529/BIS-634-QingyangYu/Homework3/README.md

 <img src="https://github.com/QingyangYu0529/BIS-634-QingyangYu/blob/main/Homework3/Figures-in-running-result/Exercise3/scatter-plot-for-PC0-PC1-using-LDA.jpg" style="zoom:150%;" />

-Differences between LDA and PCA: The main goal of LDA is classification.
-It is aimed to find a low-dimensional direction and minimize variance within each projected class and maximize variance between different projected classes.
+Differences between LDA and PCA:

+The main goal of LDA is classification.
+It is aimed to maximize the separation of known categories(maximize variance between different projected classes).
 LDA needs labels since it wants to evaluate the accuracy of classification.

-While the main goal of PCA is dimension reduction.
-It is aimed to maximize variance within each projected class.
+For PCA, it is aimed to maximize variance within each projected class.

-Both LDA and PCA could reduce dimension.